Visit Buckeye Link to register for classes.

 Course Catalog and Schedule of Classes

-The course catalogue and schedule of classes can be found at registrar.osu.edu/courses.
+View the Schedule of Classes & Course Catalog.
 Most academic departments also have course listings on their website as well.

 Call or visit your academic department to schedule an appointment with your academic advisor once you arrive on campus.
 Your advisor will either enter your course requests for you or will send you to the Graduate School (located at 250 University Hall) to receive registration materials so you can enter your course requests.